K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![061]
 3. When modifying, re-enter the information to modify in each input form and click "Save" button.
 ![062]
-4. Go to the configuration detail page and check the modified information..
+4. Go to the configuration detail page and check the modified information.
 ![063]

 ***※ All pipeline Contributors can check the build job configuration.
 However, modifications can only be made by administrators and pipeline Contributors with creation authority.***